-Courting business, Obama presses for climate action in Asia
+Courting business, Obama presses for climate action

 Manila, Philippines — Aggressive action to fight climate change will be a boon for businesses in Asia and beyond, President Barack Obama has asserted as he reaches for a global climate change agreement he hopes will burnish his environmental legacy.